SynapticLad/Salary_DataAnalysis/README.md

-# Salay_DataAnalysis
+# Salary_DataAnalysis
-In this project, I have analysed the salary data of various software related profession in India.
+In this project, I have analysed the salary data of various software related professions in India.